 The topic is the ecology and evolution of plant-animal interactions.
 Most animals on Earth obtain their energy from green plants, and thus it is not surprising that interactions between plants and animals have played a prominent role in our current understanding of how ecological processes such as predation, parasitism, and mutualism shape evolutionary patterns in plants and animals.
 In this course we will start our analysis with a consideration of how plant-animal relationships evolve by studying examples from both extant systems and the fossil record.
 Next we will examine the different kinds of plant-animal interactions (pollination, seed dispersal, seed predation, and herbivory, to mention a few) that have evolved on our planet, and the ecological processes promoting reciprocal evolution of defenses and counter-defenses, attraction, and deceit.
 Finally, we will turn our attention to global change and the implications of human alteration of the environment for the future of plant-animal relationships, such as pollination, which are of vital importance to life on Earth.
 Three classroom hours per week.

 Requisite: BIOL 230 or 321 or permission from the instructor.
 Limited to 14 students.
 Not open to first-year students.
 Spring semester.
-Professor Temeles.2020-21: Offered in Spring 2021
+Professor Temeles.2022-23: Offered in Fall 2022

 Concentrating on reading and interpreting primary research, this course will focus on classic and soon-to-be classic neurophysiology papers.
 We will discuss the seminal experiments performed in the 1950s that led to our understanding of action potentials; experiments in the 1960s and 1970s that unlocked how synapses function; and more recent research that combines electrophysiology with optical methods and genetic techniques to investigate the role of many of the molecular components predicted by the work from the earlier decades.
 Assignments will include written reviews of literature as well as oral presentations.